Our Values

 We center the diverse expertise, relationships, and healing practices in communities and community-based organizations.
 We locate power to improve behavioral health in theseĀ capabilities.

-• Acknowledge the personal and collective dimensions of harm and healing
+• Acknowledge personal and collective dimensions of harm and healing

-• Learn about, uplift, and support healing work that is happening in communities
+• Uplift and support healing work that already happens in communities

 • Affirm the practice-based wisdom, strengths, and skills that social service providers bring

-• Invite behavioral health specialists into new relationships with communities and community-based organizations
+• Invite behavioral health specialists into new relationships with community organizations

 • Promote cross-disciplinary learning and collaboration, to include community expertise and Indigenous knowledge about care and wellbeing